 Make sure you are adequately insured to drive in the UK.
 Find out everything you need to know about driving in the UK after Brexit.

 If you're planning to ride a motorcycle or scooter in London, you should be aware that many roads are narrow, busy and congested.

 BikeSafe is an initiative run by the police for both new and experienced riders where police motorcyclists teach you safer riding skills specific to the streets of London.
 The courses are suitable for locals, motorbike or scooter-riding tourists and students, as well as corporate clients.

 Find your way around London with a pocket atlas or similar guide.

-Driving and car hire in London for disabled people
+Accessible driving and car hire in London

 Disabled Motoring UK aims to promote and protect the welfare of disabled people and to promote their personal mobility.
 Find more information on the Disabled Motoring UK website.